waqarabbas123/JavaScript-Course/README.md

-In this repository we can learn about javascript from start to end . with notes and code.
+In this repository we learn about JavaScript from start to end . clear all the concept of JavaScript. with notes and code in it.